 Boohoo’s share price was hugely volatile in 2020 and it wasn’t all down to the pandemic.
 The stock tumbled in March as broader sentiment was very bearish.
 Subsequently, it went on to hit a new record high in June.
 The textile factory scandal in July rocked Boohoo's share price, but it recovered the bulk of those losses.

 The Boohoo share price has been in an uptrend since late October.
-If the bullish trend continues it should target 400p or 432p.
+If the bullish trend continues it could target 400p or 432p.
 A pullback might find support at 309p, the 50-day moving average, while a move through that level could see the 288p region being targeted.